Experimental Feature

 from typing import Literal

-from data_designer.config.column_configs import SingleColumnConfig
+from data_designer.config.base import SingleColumnConfig

 class IndexMultiplierColumnConfig(SingleColumnConfig):